danielpaulus/quicktime_video_hack/README.md

 - qvh without Gstreamer is finally stable on MacOSX.
 I ran it for 16 hours straight on parallel devices and it worked flawlessly.
 - before a 1.0 Release I need to see if Gstreamer is stable enough and maybe fix or switch to ffmpeg
 - Linux support is still a bit broken
+- Create an issue if you miss anything

 ## 1. What is this?